Hyde Park (Tampa): Description

 Hyde Park is adjacent to the University of Tampa and Downtown.
 Roughly, the boundaries of the neighborhood are the Hillsborough Bay to the east, Kennedy Blvd to the north, Bayshore Boulevard to the east and south, and Armenia Avenue to the west.
 Major thoroughfares within the historical district include Kennedy Boulevard, Bayshore Boulevard, Lee Roy Selmon Expressway (SR 618), Howard Avenue, and Swann Avenue.
-Entrepreuners have started small companies using NEVs to shuttle pedestrians from the area to other core districts such as Downtown and Ybor City, as an attempt to facilitate connection between Tampa's core neighborhoods.
+Entrepreneurs have started small companies using NEVs to shuttle pedestrians from the area to other core districts such as Downtown and Ybor City, as an attempt to facilitate connection between Tampa's core neighborhoods.

 History

 The Hyde Park neighborhood was established in the 1880s when railroad financier Henry B. Plant built the first bridge across the Hillsborough River at Lafayette Street (now Kennedy Boulevard).
-The first house in the neighborhood was built by James Watrous in 1882 at 1307 Morrison Ave.
+The first house in the neighborhood was built by James Watrous in 1882 at 1307 Morrison Avenue.

 Growth occurred rapidly and a street car line was put in on Swann Ave and Rome Ave.
 This is the reason for the wideness of the two streets, while most in the neighborhood are much narrower.
-The area where Old Hyde Park Village is today was originally called Cork Ave.
-Dakota Ave., Cork Ave., and Inman Ave. all intersected near where the British pay phone stands today.
-The only extant part of Cork Ave. is called Snow Ave.
+The area where Old Hyde Park Village is today was originally called Cork Avenue.
+Dakota Avenue, Cork Avenue, and Inman Avenue all intersected near where the infamous British phone booth stood.
+The only extant part of Cork Avenue is called Snow Avenue.